Executive Summary

 A comprehensive program that includes a Generation 3 (G3) Dark Matter experiment will probe the enigmatic nature of dark matter, which makes up a significant portion of the universe’s mass and energy and has been one of the most enduring mysteries in modern physics.
 The recommended program also invests in multi-messenger observatories with dark matter sensitivity, including IceCube Gen-2, and small-scale dark matter experiments using innovative technologies.

-In the area of colliders, the panel endorses an off-shore Higgs factory, located in either Europe or Japan, to advance studies of the Higgs boson following the HL-LHC while maintaining a healthy on-shore particle physics program.
+In the area of colliders, the panel endorses an offshore Higgs factory, located in either Europe, including CERN, or Japan, to advance studies of the Higgs boson following the HL-LHC while maintaining a healthy onshore particle physics program.
 The US should actively engage in design studies to establish the technical feasibility and cost envelope of Higgs factory designs.
 We recommend that a targeted collider panel review the options after feasibility studies converge.
 At that point, it is recommended that the US commit funds commensurate with its involvement in the LHC and HL-LHC.

 In addition to these major initiatives, the panel recommends support for a series of current and future mid-scale projects related to cosmic evolution, neutrinos, dark matter, and quantum imprints of new phenomena.

 Small- and mid-scale projects play an essential role, complementing major facilities and ensuring the scientific balance of the proposed US program.
 Notably, small projects can rapidly seize on new opportunities as they arise.
-In order to preserve this agility, the panel recommends that the Department of Energy (DOE) create a new, competitive program to support a portfolio of small-scale and agile experiments, ASTAE.
+To preserve this agility, the panel recommends that the Department of Energy (DOE) create a new, competitive program named Advancing Science and Technology through Agile Experiments (ASTAE) to support a portfolio of small-scale and agile experiments.
 This program complements the successful Mid-Scale Research Infrastructure (MSRI) and Major Research Instrumentation (MRI) programs at the National Science Foundation (NSF).
 We recommend continued support for these vital components of the NSF research portfolio.

 The panel recommends dedicated R&D to explore a suite of promising future projects.
 One of the most ambitious is a future collider concept: a 10 TeV parton center-of-momentum (pCM) collider to search for direct evidence and quantum imprints of new physics at unprecedented energies.
 Turning this concept into a cost-effective, realistic collider design demands that we aggressively develop multiple innovative accelerator and detector technologies.
 This process will establish whether a proton, electron, or muon accelerator is the optimal path to our goal.